europeana/metis-vocabularies/README.md

 least include the scheme and the host.
 This should be as precise as possible so that the vocabulary is not triggered (and no expensive transformations are performed) unless strictly necessary.
 Multiple values can be given, meaning that the vocabulary will be considered if an entity's ID starts with either one of the given paths.
 At least one path must be given.
+These paths may not collide with each other or with paths from other vocabularies, in the sense that one is not allowed to be a substring of another.
+This guarantees that for any entity ID (`rdf:about`) there is always at most one vocabulary that matches it.
 * **suffix** (String value): the suffix to be applied to the entity's ID value (`rdf:about`) in order to obtain a workable download URL.
 Common values are `.edm` or `.rdf`, but other values can be set.
 This field is optional (with the empty String as default value).